corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 The duplication between `contract` and `workflow` blocks exists because your CorDapp should be split into two separate `.jar` files/modules.
 One should contain on-ledger validation code, like states and contracts.
 The other should contain workflows and anything else, such as services.

-Historically one `.jar` file has been used for both, but this can result in sending your flow logic code over the network to arbitrary third-party peers even though they don’t need it.
+Historically one `.jar` file has been used for both, but this can result in sending your flow logic code over the network to third-party peers even though they don’t need it.

 For later versions, the `versionId` parameter attached to the workflow `.jar` file will also help with smoother upgrades